lukewp/cv/index.md

 - Recruited and led team of 5 in rapidly designing and executing overall data plan, determined and advocated scope of work, recruited and managed staff and vendors, worked with senior leadership to meet overall goals.
 - Designed and implemented cloud-based Salesforce CRM system for 200+ users, facilitating coordination of critical activities from ticket allocation and distribution to volunteers, housing, and motor pool management.
 - Responsible for cyber assurance and security: proper handling of PII, financial information, and a very complex identity access management system for hundreds of users with access control lists at the record level.
-- Coordinated staff and vendor teams to allocate 120,000+ individual tickets on ambitious deadlines.
+- Coordinated staff and vendor teams to allocate 120,000+ individual tickets on ambitious, high-risk deadlines.
 [↩](#a7)

 <b id="f8">OBAMA FOR AMERICA – Data Manager; Great Lakes Data Director – Chicago, IL – 4/2007-11/2008</b>